serine000/FastAPI-Blog/README.md

 - In SQLAlchemy, **models** refer to the classes that represent the structure and behavior of database tables.
 These classes are used to interact with the database using Python code.

 - A **schema** is used to validate the data we receive as well as to reformat the data that we want to send to the client/browser.
 We create pydantic classes that verify the types, called Schemas.

+- We use the **repository pattern** in this code to encapsulate all database operations and make sure the application only interacts with the repository while keeping the database code isolated in one place.